CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Experiment

-For graphs with only affinity matrices, the measurement only contains the first term of \eqref{eq:matching error}.
-When matching errors of algorithms are close, it is better to use the error rate: the ratio between the matching error of an algorithm and the proposed SGC.
-Accuracy, the correct rate of matching, can be used in experiments of synthetic graphs with true solutions as the description in \cite{lu2016fast}.
+For graphs with only affinity matrices, the measurement only contains the first term of \eqref{eq:matching error}. \item Error rate: when matching errors of algorithms are close, it is better to use the error rate: the ratio between the matching error of an algorithm and the proposed CSGO. \item Accuracy: $\frac{n_c}{n}$ where $n_c$ represents the number of correct matching nodes. \end{itemize}

-We extract feature points from images to construct graphs for real-world images and image sequences.
-In experiments involving random graphs, a set of $n$ pairs of numbers is randomly generated as node coordinates.
-In all experiments, affinity matrices of graphs are the distance matrices whose elements represent the Euclidean distances between pairs of two nodes.

-To be fair, all constrained gradient algorithms adopt the same formula \eqref{iter.DSPFP} and stop if $\max(|N^{(t+1)}-N^{(t)}|)<\epsilon_{1}$ or iteration number is more than 30 iterations.
-The convergence criteria is $||N^{(t + 1)}-N^{(t)}||_{1}<\epsilon_{2}$ in the Sinkhorn iterative process.
-If graphs have nodes' features, we set $\gamma = 3$ in experiments; otherwise, $\gamma = 5$.
-With respect to the regularization parameter $\lambda$, according to \cite{lu2016fast}, the result is not sensitive to $\lambda$.
-For simplicity, we always use $\lambda =1$ in this paper.
-All experiments are done in Python 3 with a single thread in an i7 2.80 GHz PC.